pcjentsch/pcjentsch.github.io/index.md

 I do the majority of my research development in [Julia](https://julialang.org/) these days, and vastly prefer working in Julia to other languages for scientific programming.

-Code for my publications is hosted at my [UW Gitlab account](https://git.uwaterloo.ca/pjentsch), please see the [research](/cv) section for links to specific repositories.
+Code for my publications is hosted at my [UW Gitlab account](https://git.uwaterloo.ca/pjentsch), please see the [research](/cv) section of my website for links to specific repositories.